coolguy284/node-hash-backup/README.md

 ```

 ## Warning
-Restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.
+If the native helper library is not installed (hash-backup-native-fs in dependencies), restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.